chazzox/virtuoso-tree/README.md

 # virtuoso-tree

 This is a light-weight library that enables users to efficiently render a tree data structure using React.
-Built on top of react-virtuoso, Heavily Inspired by react-vtree
+Built on top of react-virtuoso, heavily Inspired by [react-vtree](https://github.com/Lodin/react-vtree)

 ## Code, Demos and Documentation coming soon.